Skip Navigation

 Which Smoothie is Best for Me?

 Pick a smoothie recipe that serves the best purpose for your lifestyle.
 Are you trying to eat more greens or calcium-rich foods?
-Are you trying to eat more lean protein or include more fiber daily?
-Or, do you need an alternative treat as a dessert replacement or a healthy, "on-the-go" breakfast?
+Are you trying to eat more lean protein or include more fiber in your daily meal plan?
+Or do you need an alternative treat as a dessert replacement or a healthy, "on-the-go" breakfast?
 If chosen wisely, a smoothie can be a convenient and tasty option to promote a healthy lifestyle.
 Follow these steps to build a better smoothie.

 Bases provide the foundation for a smoothie.
 When preparing, add the base first, so it sits at the bottom of the blender.
 This will help blend all ingredients more easily.
 There are a variety of bases to choose from.

-You can use fresh or frozen fruit in a smoothie.
+You can use canned, fresh, or frozen fruit in a smoothie.
+Choose fruits that are canned in their own juice or 100% fruit juice, rather than syrups.
 If you use frozen fruit, be sure to use less ice.
-Larger fruits (peaches, apples, etc.) blend easier if they're peeled and cut, rather than added whole.
+Larger fresh fruits (peaches, apples, etc.) blend easier if they are peeled and cut, rather than added whole.
 Bananas are a common smoothie ingredient because they add thickness while adding a mild flavor.
 Fruits will sweeten a smoothie, while providing antioxidants and color.
-Blue/purple fruits (like berries and plums) and red/ orange fruit (cherries, mangoes, peaches, etc.) add sweetness to a smoothie.

-Whether you choose spinach for its mild flavor, trendy kale, collard greens, or something new like parsley or Swiss chard, adding dark green, leafy vegetables will fill your smoothie with vitamins, minerals, antioxidants and fiber.
+Whether you choose spinach for its mild flavor, trendy kale or collard greens, or something unique like parsley or Swiss chard, adding dark green, leafy vegetables will fill your smoothie with vitamins, minerals, antioxidants, and fiber.
 Chop tougher leaves like kale and collards to help them blend more easily.
-Some culinary authorities suggest that freezing leaves improves the blend-ability and can help reduce bitterness, as well.
-Avocados and mashed red/orange vegetables such as pumpkin, sweet potatoes, butternut squash and carrots add thickness to smoothies.
-They're also rich in vitamins and antioxidants, which help protect against cancer and other diseases.
+Freezing leaves improves the blend-ability.
+Avocados and mashed red/orange vegetables such as pumpkin, sweet potatoes, butternut squash, and carrots add thickness to smoothies.
+They are also rich in vitamin A and antioxidants like beta-carotene, which help protect against certain types of cancer and other chronic diseases.

-Once you've built a better smoothie, try adding a booster to enhance the flavor.
+Once you have added ingredients from each of the food groups, try adding a "booster" to enhance the flavor.
 Add walnuts or almonds for a boost of protein.
-For a sweeter flavor add cocoa powder, honey, agave nectar or cinnamon.
-Flax and chia seeds provide Omega 3 for heart health.
+For a treat, add unsweetened cocoa powder or cinnamon.
+Flax and chia seeds provide Omega-3 fatty acids for heart health.
 Adding these healthy boosters will provide a great flavor while keeping you fuller longer.
 Blend in mashed beans (black, red, white, kidney and navy) for a protein and fiber boost.
 Beans thicken smoothies without adding flavor, and they blend well.

-Smoothies can be a convenient and nutritious option for a tasty breakfast, snack or dessert that provides vitamins, minerals and protein.
+Smoothies can be a convenient and nutritious option for tasty breakfast, snack or dessert that provides vitamins, minerals, and protein.
 Give some of our favorite recipes a try; then, experiment by using our smoothie chart as a guide.
-There's no limit to what you can create.
+There is no limit to what you can create.

 For More Information

-Family and Community Health Sciences (FCHS) works with families, schools and communities to promote healthy eating and healthy lifestyles.
-Visit njaes.rutgers.edu/fchs for information on all of our programs, and learn how to bring them to your school, worksite or community organization.
+Family and Community Health Sciences (FCHS) works with families, schools, and communities to promote healthy eating and healthy lifestyles.
+Visit njaes.rutgers.edu/fchs for information on all our programs, and learn how to bring them to your school, worksite, or community organization.

 Build Your Smoothie Recipe Collection with these Favorite Smoothie Recipes